jump-dev/JuMP.jl/doc/refvariable.rst

     The reference to the first set of variables has been lost, although they will remain in the model.

 The constructor ``Variable(m::Model,idx::Int)`` may be used to create a variable object corresponding to an *existing* variable in the model (the constructor does not add a new variable to the model).
 The variable indices correspond to those of the internal MathProgBase model.
-The inverse of this operation is ``getLinearIndex(x::Variable)``, which returns the flattened out (linear) index of a variable as JuMP provides it to a solver.
-We guarantee that ``Variable(m,getLinearIndex(x))`` returns ``x`` itself.
+The inverse of this operation is ``linearindex(x::Variable)``, which returns the flattened out (linear) index of a variable as JuMP provides it to a solver.
+We guarantee that ``Variable(m,linearindex(x))`` returns ``x`` itself.
 These methods are only useful if you intend to interact with solver properties which are not directly exposed through JuMP.

 If you would like to change the name used when printing a variable or group of variables, you may use the ``basename`` keyword argument: